-Pursuant to the provisions of section 129 and 134 & 136 of the Companies Act, 2013 read with rules framed there under and pursuant to Regulation 33 of SEBI (LODR) Regulations, 2015, your Company had prepared consolidated financial statements of the Company and its subsidiary i.e PROPEDGE VALUATIONS PRIVATE LIMITED (CINS No. U74110DL2015PTC282971).
+Pursuant to the provisions of section 129 and 134 & 136 of the Companies Act, 2013 read with rules framed there under and pursuant to Regulation 33 of SEBI (LODR) Regulations, 2015, your Company had prepared consolidated financial statements of the Company and its subsidiary i.e PROPEDGE VALUATIONS PRIVATE LIMITED (CIN: 74110DL2015PTC282971).
 The annual financial statements and related detailed information of the subsidiary Company will be provided on specific request made by any shareholders and the said financial statements and information of subsidiary companies are open for inspection at the corporate office of the Company during office hours on all working days except the Saturday, Sunday and Public Holidays.
-The Consolidated Financial Statements of the company and its subsidiary for the FY 2022-2023 are prepared in compliance with the applicable provisions of the Act and as stipulated under Regulation 33 of SEBI Listing Regulations as well as in accordance with Indian Accounting Standards notified under the Companies (Indian Accounting Standards) Rules, 2015.
-The Audited Consolidated Financial Statements together with the Independent Auditor's Report thereon forms part of this Annual Report.
+The separate audited financial statement in respect of the subsidiary Company is also available on the website of the Company.
+As required under the Regulation 33 of SEBI (LODR) Regulations, 2015 and in accordance with the Accounting Standards, the Company has prepared Consolidated Financial Statements of the Company and its subsidiary and is included in the Annual Report.